astropy/halotools/docs/quickstart_and_tutorials/tutorials/reducing_and_caching_a_new_rockstar_catalog.rst

 .. _reducing_and_caching_a_new_rockstar_catalog:

 **************************************************************
-Instructions for Reducing and Caching a New Rockstar Catalog
+Instructions for Reducing and Caching a Rockstar Catalog
 **************************************************************

 This section of the documentation describes how to reduce